How do I get a library card?

 Do you have laptops or camcorders for checkout?

-Currently enrolled students and faculty can check out cameras, Kindles, audio recorders, and camcorders.
-At this time only faculty can check out laptops and the iPad.
+Yes, currently enrolled students and faculty can check out cameras, Kindles, audio recorders, laptops, and camcorders.
+At this time only faculty can check out projectors and projector screens.

 I pay a technology fee to the university so why do I have to pay for copies over the semester limit?

 The technology fee goes toward networks, computer parts, IT staffing, and other things, not just paper.
-Thomas University encourages faculty and students, as guardians of the environment, to reduce paper usage as much as possible.
+Thomas University encourages faculty and students, as guardians of the environment, to reduce paper usage as much as possible by saving to a cloud or network and sharing documents online.
+Dropbox and Google Drive are two examples of document hosting and sharing programs.

 Can I take a ProctorU test in the library?